-We further propose (Proposition V) that these output processes modulate the action potentials, thus influencing the brain, by affecting cross-membrane electric the voltages and currents directly and/or indirectly through changing the capacitance, conductance and/or batterv in the Hudgkin-Huxley model.
+Finally, we propose (Proposition V) that these output processes modulate the action potential, thus influencing the brain, by affecting the crossmembrane electric voltages and currents directly and/or indirectly through changing the capacitance, conductance and/or battery in the Hudgkin-Huxley model.

-5. Conclusion
+6. Conclusion

 Electric spin effects are effects of electric fields on the dynamics of nuclear/electronic spins and related phenomena.
 In this paper, we have explored several such effects and their possible roles in the mind-brain interactions within the framework of spin mediated consciousness theory.
 We have outlined five propositions.
-In particulars, we have considered a more specific model of mind-brain interaction in which these effects in the varying high-voltage electric fields inside neural membranes and proteins mediate mind-brain input and output processes.
+In particulars, we have considered a more specific model of mindbrain interaction in which these effects in the varying high-voltage electric fields inside neural membranes and proteins mediate mind-brain input and output processes.

-We have suggested that the input processes in said electric fields are possibly mediated by Dirac-Hestenes electric dipoles (Proposition I) and/or spin transverse force/torque (Proposition II) both of which are associated with the nuclear/electronic spin processes.
-We then suggest that the output processes (proactive spin processes) in said electric fields possibly also involve Dirac-Hestenes electric dipole interactions in said electric fields (Proposition III) and Dirac negative energy extraction processes, as shown by Solomon, of nuclei/electrons (Proposition IV) besides non-local processes driven by quantum information.
-We have proposed (Proposition V) that these output processes modulate the action potentials, thus influencing the brain, by affecting the cross-membrane electric voltages currents directly and/or indirectly through changing the capacitance, conductance and/or battery in the Hudgkin-Huxley model.
+We have suggested that the input processes in said electric fields are possibly mediated by spin transverse force/torque and/or Dirac-Hestenes electric dipoles both of which are associated with the nuclear/ electronic spin processes.
+We then suggest that the output processes (proactive spin processes) in said electric fields possibly involve Dirac negative energy extraction processes, as shown by Solomon, of nuclei/electrons and also Dirac-Hestenes electric dipole interactions in said electric fields besides non-local processes driven by quantum information.
+We have proposed that these output processes modulate the action potentials, thus influencing the brain, by affecting the cross-membrane electric voltages and currents directly and/or indirectly through changing the capacitance, conductance and/or battery in the Hudgkin-Huxley model.

-These propositions are based on our own experimental findings, further theoretical considerations within the framework of spin-mediated consciousness theory, and studies reported by others in the fields of spintronics, high-energy physics and alternative energy research.
+These propositions are based on our own experimental findings, further theoretic- cal considerations within the framework of spinmediated consciousness theory, and studies reported by others in the fields of spintronics, highenergy physics and alterna- tive energy research.